 Internal walls

 Repair category 1

-Notes Cracked wall plaster was noted and repairs may be required at the time of disturbance or re-decoration.
+Notes Some uneven plaster work was noted and some repairs may be required at the time of re-decoration or disturbance.

 Floors including sub-floors

 Repair category 1

-Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
+Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition, albeit areas of uneven flooring were noted underfoot.